-All students who have received loans in furtherance of their undergraduate, graduate, or legal education shall be required to attend debt counseling during their last academic year at the School of Law.
-Failure to attend such counseling will result in the withholding of your degree.
+All students who have received loans in furtherance of their undergraduate, graduate, or legal education shall be required to attend debt counseling during their last academic year at the School of Law and at other times after matriculation.
+Failure to attend such counseling could result in the withholding of your degree or disenrollment from the School of Law.